smussenden/2019-baltimore-climate-health-project-data-repo/documentation/role-of-trees-data-analysis.md

 ### Fact: Northern CSAs are both wealthier and cooler

-"In the **wealthier**, more **temperate** neighborhoods **north of Broadway East** -- like **Roland Park** ... -- a 35-foot street tree like this would be of roughly average height, with plenty of company."
+“In the **wealthier**, more **temperate** neighborhoods **north of Broadway East** – like **Roland Park** … – a 35-foot street tree like this would be of roughly average height, with plenty of company.”

 #### Explanation

 Poverty and temperature shows a correlation of .398.
 In other words, poorer neighborhoods tend to be more temperate.

 Secondly, the top and bottom 10 CSAs ranked for poverty in general show norther neighborhoods are both wealthier and cooler.

 #### Supporting Code